-Increasing cost of health care cost (program trend line of 12% over the past several years) makes it increasingly difficult to offer a comprehensive yet affordable health program to state and local government employees and retirees.
+Increasing cost of health care cost (program trend line of 11% over the past several years) and budget constraints requiring use of health insurance fund revenues to offset premium increases makes it increasingly difficult to offer a comprehensive yet affordable health program to state and local government employees and retirees.

-Claims related to lifestyle and behavioral choices account for approximately 35% of annual claim cost.
+Claims related to lifestyle and behavioral choices account for approximately 23% of annual medical claims cost.
 This, in conjunction with an aging population, contributes to escalating cost of health program and impacts quality of life.

 Cost of retiree coverage is a continuing source of concern as program premium increases in that population push the cost out of reach for many.
+Medicare Part D options in the marketplace provide cheaper prescription drug coverage while administrative challenges for the state program continue.
 As with the active population, it is increasingly difficult to provide a comprehensive and affordable retiree program.